 What we have to accept is that while we feel it was too soon, while we feel the hurt and the sorrow, God has a higher plan.
 We may not understand it, and it *sucks* not knowing what it is.

-is sorrow and tragedy be somehow for the better?
+We ask ourselves "How can this be a part of it all?
+HOW can this sorrow and tragedy be somehow for the better?
 What is gained through this?"
 And more than likely we may never know.
 And we may never know because this tragedy has changed us all in ways we cannot fathom.

 If ever there were a comforting thought, it is that we here on this earth are fleeting and our candles burn short but bright.
 And those that are extinguished before us shone the brightest light we'd seen!
 If ever there were a comforting thought in the face of tragedy, it's that those who go before us, go so that we may live with them forever in our hearts and so that we may learn something from them and hold them even more dear to us.